MarkWattTech/Tuya-v2-Supported-Devices/Known-Devices.md

 ## Available from more than one vendor?
-* <p> If their is more than one loaction to buy the product, include more than one link!
-Alternatley if a product has been added that you want to add a link for, open a change issue</p>
+* <p> If there is more than one location to buy the product, include more than one link!
+Alternatively if a product has been added that you want to add a link for, open a change issue</p>
 &nbsp;

 ## When will my device be added to the list?
 * <p> Currently I am manually adding each one and am working on it in small bursts.
-If you want to take the time to manually create a Pull Request it will be added much quickers as I can review it and pull it in.
-Your name also gets added to the contributers by GitHub which is also a perk!</p>
+If you want to take the time to manually create a Pull Request it will be added much quicker as I can review it and pull it in.
+Your name also gets added to the contributors by GitHub which is also a perk!</p>
 &nbsp;

 <h1>Large Home Appliances</h1>